tchapi/tuneefy/README.md

 ## Hello stranger !
-A new version of tuneefy is in the making at [github.com/tchapi/tuneefy-hacklang](https://github.com/tchapi/tuneefy-hacklang) if you want to contribute ...
+A new version of tuneefy is (was) in the making at [github.com/tchapi/tuneefy-hacklang](https://github.com/tchapi/tuneefy-hacklang) if you want to contribute ...

 #### If you wanna dive into the actual source code, please read [this wiki page](https://github.com/tchapi/tuneefy/wiki/Before-you-criticize-...) first ...
 - - - -